Last updated: June 15, 2020

 What if I have symptoms?
 Should I see my doctor?

-If you are a Medicare Advantage member, you may also consider these options if you are concerned about your health:
+If you are a Medicare Advantage or Medicare Supplement member, you may also consider these options if you are concerned about your health:

 - A Coronavirus Assessment is available on the Sydney Care mobile app, which you can download at no cost.
 The Coronavirus Assessment is designed based on guidelines from the Centers for Disease Control and Prevention and National Institutes of Health.
 It may help you quickly and safely evaluate your symptoms and assess your risk of having COVID-19.
-Your inputs will include symptoms, recent travel and potential contact with anyone with the disease.
 Sydney Care is available to download now on Android or iOS.

-- If your plan includes the 24-Hour Nurse HelpLine you can feel free to call that service 24 hours a day, 7 days a week at the number on the back of your member ID card.
+- If your plan includes the 24-Hour Nurse HelpLine you can call that service 24 hours a day, 7 days a week at the number on your member ID card.
 This is also at no cost to you.

 Do I have to get preapproval (prior authorization) for a COVID-19 test?